NorthboundTrain/jqg/doc/jqg-filters.md

 ### Filter Segment #2: `[ path(.. | select(scalars|tostring), select($EMPTY_TESTS)) ] |`

+Out of everything documented here, understanding the `path()` function was the hardest thing for me.
+If you don't want to work that hard, it's enough to understand what comes into the filter segment, what/how the selection matches are doing, and what comes out of the filter segment; understanding exactly how what is matched turns into the output is not really needed, and instead is something that can be taken on faith.

 `path(path expression)` is a pretty unusual builtin function in `jq`.
 The output of `path()` depends on matches made to the Path Expression inside of the parens; when a match is made, `path()` will output each element of the object keys and array indices leading to the matched element, storing each set in an array, e.g. `[ "cat" ]`, `[ "cat", "domesticated" ]`, `[ "cat", "domesticated", 0 ]`, `[ "cat", "domesticated", 0, "petname" ]`, `[ "cat", "domesticated", 0, "breed" ]`.
-The `path()` function is also odd in that the results are based on what's matched by the Path Expression inside of the parens, not from the input directly.
-The Path Expression inside of the parens can be based on the input to `path()`, but it doesn't have to be that way; the one used here is based on the input to the filter.
+The really odd part is that the output of the function is based on the fact that a match was made by the Path Expression inside of the parens, not from the input directly.
+The Path Expression inside of the parens can be based on the input to `path()`, but it doesn't have to be that way; the one used here *is* based on the input to the filter.

 `..` recursively descends through each element of the input, one element at a time. `select()` will filter its input by some criteria; if the criteria evaluates to `false` or `null`, the item is not selected and therefor does not make it out of the filter, otherwise it is selected.
-Here there are two `select` functions separated by a comma, so the same input is presented to both `select` functions and the results are concatenated together.
+Here there are two `select` functions separated by a comma, which means that the same input is presented to both `select` functions and the results are concatenated together.

 The main selection criteria is `select(scalars|tostring)`.
 The `scalars` function will only select the end nodes of the JSON structure -- `jq` calls them the 'non-iterables', i.e. the nodes without children, or the non-interim nodes (e.g. not `[ "cat" ]`, `[ "cat", "domesticated" ]`, or `[ "cat", "domesticated", 0 ]` -- just `[ "cat", "domesticated", 0, "petname" ]` and `[ "cat", "domesticated", 0, "breed" ]`).
 The `scalars` function will return just the values of the end nodes to then be evaluated by `select`; before that happens, though, those values are run through the `tostring` function so that a value of `false` or `null` will be turned into `"false"` and `"null"`, preventing `select` from rejecting them (it will also turn `20` into `"20"` and `true` into `"true"`, which we don't care about -- but they also don't hurt).

 The value of **`$EMPTY_TESTS`** depends on whether or not `-e` or `-E` is specified; if `-e` is given (which is the default) then empty arrays (`[]`) and empty objects (`{}`) are considered to be end nodes for our purposes, and if `-E` is given then they are not.
-The filter for `-e` is `tostring == "[]" or tostring == "{}"` which causes the filter to check for the empty array or empty object  so that `select` can return true (the `or` is not quite the same as an "or" in most conventional programming languages, but it is here).
+The filter for `-e` is `tostring == "[]" or tostring == "{}"` which causes the filter to check for the empty array or empty object  so that `select` can return true (`jq`'s definition of `or` is not quite the same as "or" in most conventional programming languages, but it effectively is here).
 The filter for `-E` is just the JSON value of `false`, which will never be selected.

 The results of this compound filter (`select(...), select(...)`) will cause the Path Expression to "match" for some pieces of the JSON structure, and `path()` will grab the path elements of each of them as an array, as described above, e.g. the path elements for `fluffy` & `misty` would be `[ "cat", "domesticated", 0, "petname" ]` and `[ "cat", "domesticated", 1, "petname" ]`, respectively.
 Finally, the brackets `[ ... ]` will take all of the selected results and store them in an outer array, e.g. `[[ "cat", "domesticated", 0, "petname" ], [ "cat", "domesticated", 1, "petname" ]]`.